-The most common areas that are liposuctioned in all patients are the flanks, abdomen and back.
-Then depending on the patient the inner and/or outer thighs may be liposuction and then occasionally areas like the arms.
+The most common areas that are liposuctioned in all patients are the flanks, abdomen, and back.
+Then depending on the patient, the inner and/or outer thighs may be liposuction and then occasionally areas like the arms.

 The Brazilian Butt Lift is an incredible procedure because it not only enhances the buttock but also shapes the waist and abdomen.
 The fat harvesting (liposuction) is just as important as the actual fat transfer as this is what is going to shape the waist of patients.

-In a Brazilian Butt Lift I typically liposuction the abdomen, back and flanks (love handles), as this is what is going to make the waist smaller.
+In a Brazilian Butt Lift, I typically liposuction the abdomen, back, and flanks (love handles), as this is what is going to make the waist smaller.
 By performing liposuction in these areas you can transform a patient from a square shape to more of an hourglass shape.
 Occasionally if patients are very thin then additional areas will need to be liposuctioned to have enough fat, such as the inner or outer thighs.

 The fat is then processed and can be used to sculpt the buttock and hips.
 This reduction of the waist and enhancement of the hips and butt is what can transform the patient’s shape.

-Please discuss your Brazilian Butt Lift procedure with a board certified plastic surgeon that performs a high volume of butt augmentation surgeries.
+Please discuss your Brazilian Butt Lift procedure with a board-certified plastic surgeon that performs a high volume of butt augmentation surgeries.

 This is a great question as butt augmentation has evolved over the past several years.
 The fat is great for your augmentation as your own natural body tissue is used for the augmentation.
 However for the fat to survive over the long-term it has to be integrated into the surrounding tissues.
 This happens over the first several weeks after your surgery.
 The fat is a graft and grafts survive by having blood vessels grow into them over time.
-With all of this said the fat survives best when it is surround by good health tissue.
+With all of this said the fat survives best when it is surrounded by good health tissue.

 The majority of my patients want a significant augmentation with 800cc to 1100cc transferred to each side.
 For this fat to survive it needs to be dispersed throughout the buttock.
-I typically inject the fat into the muscles and above the muscle as this maximizes the amount of fat that can placed in the buttock and have the best chance of survival.
+I typically inject the fat into the muscles and above the muscle as this maximizes the amount of fat that can be placed in the buttock and have the best chance of survival.

 I also typically inject fat into the hip area as well during my butt augmentations as this will help improve the overall shape of the buttock.
 There is a limited muscle in this area and thus the fat is mostly injected into the soft tissue of the buttock.